-- use of solar power where electricity is needed, and use of high-efficiency storage batteries, such as lithium-ion - use of passive solar energy techniques such as proper site selection, overhanging eaves, tree canopy cover, walls with high thermal inertia, etc. - use of LED lights or other high-efficiency lighting - · use of ambient light whenever possible - use of hand tools instead of power tools
+- use of solar power where electricity is needed, and use of high-efficiency storage batteries, such as lithium-ion - use of passive solar energy techniques such as proper site selection, overhanging eaves, tree canopy cover, walls with high thermal inertia, etc. - use of LED lights or other high-efficiency lighting - use of ambient light whenever possible - use of highly insulative materials to reduce energy needed for structure heating and cooling - use of electric vehicles or bicycles instead of combustion-powered vehicles, whenever possible - use of hand tools instead of power tools

 All new buildings, alterations, additions, and commercial buildings in California must comply with the Building Energy Efficiency Standards according to Title 24, Part 6 of California Code of Regulation.
-Energy compliance documentation is typically required at the building permit phase.
-The following online resource can be used to calculate energy usage and conservation measures: http://www.energy.ca.gov/title24/orc/.
-Also refer to the 2016 Building Energy Efficiency Standards for Residential and Non-Residential Buildings.

-6.4.
+7.4.
 Alternative Energy Sources